 While eTopps is now a shell of its former self, many unique and appealing cards still remain.
 Limited autographed versions were organized and authenticated through the site and still sell for strong values.
 The process also allowed unlikely situations to play out based on a particularly low print run.
 Tony Banks, James Thrash, and Kevin Johnson (the football player), are afterthoughts in collecting, but their eTopps cards are still some of the top sellers.
 Other odd cards were produced as well.
 Because he has yet to sign a deal with Topps, the 2009 eTopps Matt Wieters is his only Topps card to date.
 Also, the 2011 eTopps Brett Lawrie card is the only 2011 card for the young Blue Jays star that is licensed by the MLB and MLBPA.
 His other rookie cards were not produced until 2012.

-The following list contains the top 50 most valuable eTopps cards.
+The following list contains the top 50 most valuable eTopps cards, according to eBay sales.
 The majority are from the 2001 releases.
-The card image and print run is also included.
+An image of each card is featured, along with print run.

 Top 50 eTopps Cards